 AR-15 Zero™ Trigger – Flat

 The short 2mm reset makes the Zero trigger one of the fastest on the market.
 The reset is also positive, which facilitates even faster shooting during training or competition.
 The trigger, hammer, and disconnector are EDM cut and then polished with brass wire to a micron finish in all critical contact areas for a friction-less engagement.
-The trigger tail is enlarged and its shape modified to cup the safety drum for safety and to eliminate pre-travel.
 The pull-weight and disconnector set screws are also welded after loctite for safety and a lifetime of use.

 Zero™ AR-15 triggers are available in two pull weights: 3 lbs and 4.5 lbs.
 They are available in Black Nitride or Titanium Nitride (MULTiN).
 Black Nitride is a heat treatment process that enhances corrosion resistance, improves lubricity, and leaves a fine black finish on the surface of the metal.